MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ## Supported features

-The following table lists the supported features for integrated hybrid computing with Quantinuum in Azure Quantum.
+The following table lists the supported features for hybrid quantum computing with Quantinuum in Azure Quantum.

 |Supported feature| Notes |
 |---|---|